hiattzhao/photos-portfolio/cv.markdown

 After receiving a secondary public education in Madison, NJ, I spent the summer between high school and college traveling across the United States.
 After 45 days riding Greyhound buses, I captured over 6000 photographs and visited over 30 cities.
 Consequently, this trip had a dramatic effect on my photography interest.

-Soon after, I attended the University of Rochester (Rochester, NY) majoring in Chemistry with a Management Certificate in Accounting/Finance, along with pre-med.
+Soon after, I attended the University of Rochester (Rochester, NY) majoring in chemistry with a management certificate in accounting/finance, along with pre-med.
 My interest in medicine changed after college and I returned to my passion in photography.

 I have been taking photographs for 20 years and I am best known for my abstract architectural series.
-My photos have been exhibited many times in galleries since I was 19 years old.
-Collectors of my work often include leaders of corporations and private institutions have also used my photographs commercially.
+My photos have been exhibited in galleries since I was 19 years old.
+Collectors often include leaders of corporations and private institutions have also used my photographs commercially.

 Currently, I reside in a suburb outside of Philadelphia, PA, and work as an application engineer.